 🔎 London Marathon spectating – recommended viewing spots:

 Mile 13 and Mile 22 on E Smithfield is where you can see the runners go out and back from the same vantage point.
 Nearest stations, Tower Hill underground and Tower Gateway DLR.
+This is a popular part of the route for supporters.

 Be aware that on the busiest areas of the course spectators can be several deep on the barriers.
 This makes it difficult to get a clear view of the runners unless you arrive early to secure a place.
 These areas include Greenwich town centre and Cutty Sark, Tower Bridge and from mile 24 on the Embankment to the finish on The Mall.

-LONDON MARATHON SPECTATING – 2025 ‘ONES TO WATCH’
+LONDON MARATHON SPECTATING – 2026 ‘ONES TO WATCH’

 Women’s Race